 National parks: National parks and other nature-based destinations are extremely popular year-round.
 Families want a 360-degree view and space to roam and explore.
 The areas near national and state parks are typically flush with campgrounds that welcome RVs.

-RVshare reports that the top national park destinations for RVers are Yellowstone, Grand Canyon, Zion, Great Smoky Mountains and Sequoia National Parks.
+RVshare reports that the top national park destinations for RVers are Yellowstone, Arches, Grand Canyon, Zion, Great Smoky Mountains and Glacier National Parks.

-Road trip: Got lots of time?
+Long road trip: Got lots of time?
 Plan an epic coast-to-coast road trip around the United States in a recreational vehicle from RVshare.
-Visit iconic attractions across the country or crazy ones, like the Biggest Ball of Twine or Carhenge.
+Visit iconic attractions across the country or crazy ones like the Biggest Ball of Twine or Carhenge.

 Video: Own an RV?
 Put it to work in the off-season and boost your income.